ignite/cli/docs/contributing/technical-setup.md

 # Technical setup

-To ensure you have a successful experience working with our technical content, Ignite recommends this technical setup.
+To ensure you have a successful experience working with our Developer Tutorials content, Ignite recommends this technical setup.

-## Setting up Visual Studio Code
+## Setting Up Visual Studio Code

 1. Install [Visual Studio Code](https://vscode-docs.readthedocs.io/en/latest/editor/setup/).
 1. Click **Extensions** in the sidebar.
-1. Install these extensions:
+1. Install this extension:
     - Go for VS Code The official Go extension for Visual Studio Code
     - markdownlint
     - Optional: PlantUML